 Honestly, myEcon is not a scam.
 From my research, they have paid everyone who made money on their platform.
 Thus, this qualifies them as a legit company that keeps to their word.
 So, if you think you can be able to sell those products mentioned ahead and you can recruit people into such multi-level marketing, go ahead and join them.

 The right question is whether myEcon is worth your time.
 While it is possible that you can earn significant income when you get to the level of CEO infinity, the chances of you getting to that level are pretty slim.
 Only a few people have reached that level despite myEcon boasting of thousands of members.
 Besides, it is really hard to recruit or sell any of those products which you can find at a cheaper price elsewhere.

 Moreover, I will never recommend MLM for anyone.
 You have no control over it.
 This type of business can crash any day and you will lose everything you invested.
 If you really want to make money online, you need a business you can control 100%.

 Is There Any Alternative?

 Sure!
 If you start affiliate marketing, you will never have to worry about someone running away with your money because you can control it 100% and even make money while you are sleeping.
-Fortunately, with this super-interesting course known as Wealthy Affiliate, you can be able to learn affiliate marketing within just a few weeks and start making tons of money from home.
+Fortunately, with this super-interesting course known as Wealthy Affiliate, you will be able to learn affiliate marketing within just a few weeks and start making money from home.
 Click on the link below to check it out: